The Bankrate promise

 But there’s potential for more.
 “There’s an added benefit to waiting to claim after you hit full retirement age.
 Your benefit increases by as much as 8 percent each year until you reach age 70.”

 Because Social Security is so complex, it’s tough to navigate, maximize your benefits or even just figure out where to begin.
 Even if you don’t quite maximize your payouts, it’s beneficial to know the mistakes to avoid.
-Most notably, you’ll want to know how much money you’ll receive and develop personalized strategies – perhaps with a financial adviser – that best fit your needs.
+Most notably, you’ll want to know how much money you’ll receive and develop personalized strategies – perhaps with a financial advisor – that best fit your needs.